MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/ns-webauthn-webauthn_credential_ex.md

 ## -description

+Data about a credential with extra information, such as *dwTransports**.

 ## -struct-fields

 ### -field dwVersion

+Version of this structure, to allow for modifications in the future.
+This field is required and should be set to **CURRENT_VERSION**.

 ### -field cbId

+The size of **pbID**.

 ### -field pbId

+Unique ID for this particular credential.

 ### -field pwszCredentialType

+Well-known credential type specifying the type of this particular credential.

 ### -field dwTransports

+The transports. **0** implies no transport restrictions.

 ## -remarks

 ## -see-also